-Shortwave radiative forcing by clouds is an important factor that influences extratropical SSTs in summer (e.g. Norris et al. 1998); regressions of CCSM3 and observed upper level cloud anomalies on JJA storm track PCs (not shown) have considerable overlap with the Pacific SST anomalies, suggesting that shifts in upper-level clouds could also be forcing Pacific SST in summer.
-Meridional advection ahead of and behind cold fronts in extratropical cyclones strongly influences low-level clouds via interaction with the underlying ocean: poleward advection of warm subtropical air over colder water enhances stratification leading to saturation of the boundary layer and the formation of fog or shallow stratus (Norris 1998; Norris and Klein 2000; Norris and Iacobellis 2004), while equatorward advection of midlatitude cold-sector stratocumulus over warmer water leads to decoupling of the cloud and subcloud layers and subsequent stratocumulus breakup (e.g., Wyant et al. 1997).
-As a result, the climatological low-to-mid level cloud fraction is high (low) north (south) of ~40°N over the northern oceans during boreal summer, which is simulated reasonably well in CCSM3 (Stevens et al. 2005).
+Changes in clouds are associated with synoptic and lower frequency variability during both summer and winter, but clouds mainly impact the extratropical oceans during summer by altering the shortwave radiation reaching the surface.
+During summer, meridional advection ahead of and behind cold fronts in extratropical cyclones strongly influences low-level clouds via interaction with the underlying ocean (e.g. Norris et al. 1998).
+Poleward advection of warm subtropical air over colder water enhances stratification leading to saturation of the boundary layer and the formation of fog or shallow stratus (Norris 1998; Norris and Klein 2000; Norris and Iacobellis 2004), while equatorward advection of midlatitude cold-sector stratocumulus over warmer water leads to decoupling of the cloud and subcloud layers and subsequent stratocumulus breakup (e.g., Wyant et al. 1997).
+As a result, the climatological low-to-mid level cloud fraction is high (low) north (south) of ~40°N over the northern oceans during boreal summer, which is simulated reasonably well in CCSM3 (see Stevens et al. 2005).

-The correlation between low-level cloud amount and SST over the midlatitude North Pacific and North Atlantic during JJA in observations and CCSM3 are shown in Fig. 7.
+The correlation between low-level cloud amount and SST over the midlatitude North Pacific and North Atlantic during JJA in observations and CCSM3 are shown in Fig. 8.
 Individual ship low-level cloud cover reports collected in the Extended Edited Cloud Report Archive (EECRA, Hahn and Warren 1999) and monthly SST anomalies from Kaplan et al. (2000) were averaged over JJA and within 5°x10° grid boxes during 1958-97.
 Corresponding monthly CCSM3 low-level cloud fraction and SST values from twelve sequential 40-year segments (years 100-579) were also averaged over JJA and linearly interpolated to the observed grid.
 The availability of twelve realizations enables an assessment of the likelihood that differences between CCSM3 and observed correlations are not merely due to chance.
 CCSM3 reproduces the observed bands of large negative cloud-SST correlation across the North Pacific and North Atlantic between 30°N-50°N as well as areas of negative correlation over eastern subtropical oceans, near the southeastern U.S., and near the British Isles (Fig. 8).
 These negative correlations indicate that low-level clouds act as a positive feedback on SST anomalies in CCSM3, as occurs in nature (e.g., Norris et al. 1998; Frankignoul and Kestenare 2002; Park et al. 2004).
 However, the cloud-SST correlations are more negative in CCSM3.
 Sampling uncertainty may be a contributing factor to the weaker observed correlations, but there may also be an unrealistic sensitivity between low-level cloud fraction and SST in CCSM3.
 The unrealistic negative correlation exhibited by CCSM3 in the western subtropical North Pacific probably has little impact on the simulation because the magnitude of interannual low-level cloud anomalies in this region is very small (not shown).